simoncowen88/dogeconf-19/talk/10-tuples.md

 bool Dictionary<TKey, TValue>.TryGetValue(TKey ket, out TValue value);
 ```

+--

 F\# has a syntax sugar to make this present as

 ```fsharp
 Dictionary<'key, 'value>.TryGetValue : 'key -> bool * 'value
 ```

-However, don'r be fooled.
+???

+`out` parameters are inherantly mutation-focused
+Would be very non-idiomatic in F\#

+---

+## Tuples - 'synthetic' tuples

 No tuple is allocated in either of these cases:

+--

 ```fsharp
 let go () =